Reverse Engineering Longevity

 Beans, including fava, black, soy and lentils, are the cornerstone of most centenarian diets.
 Meat—mostly pork—is eaten on average only five times per month.
-Serving sizes are 3-4 oz., about the size of deck or cards.
+Serving sizes are 3-4 oz., about the size of a deck of cards.

 6. Wine @ 5

-People in all Blue Zones (except Adventists) drink alcohol moderately and regularly.
+People in all blue zones (except Adventists) drink alcohol moderately and regularly.
 Moderate drinkers outlive non-drinkers.
 The trick is to drink 1-2 glasses per day (preferably Sardinian Cannonau wine), with friends and/or with food.
-And no, you can’t save up all weekend and have 14 drinks on Saturday.
+And no, you can’t save up all week and have 14 drinks on Saturday.